Best of Central Asia Tour

 Today we need to get up very early in the morning to catch the flight to the Tajik capital Dushanbe (8:00 AM – 9:00 AM).

 Arriving in Dushanbe you will meet your Tajik guide and start the city tour.
-We will visit the Museum of Antiquities with its 13m-long Sleeping Buddha, then tour the marvellous modern Navruz Palace.
-Together we will visit the Ismail Samani statue.
-This large gold and marble monument commemorates the 1,100th anniversary of the Samanid State, a Golden Age of the Tajik nation, when science and arts flourished.
-From there we will walk across to Rudaki Park, dedicated to great Persian poet Rudaki, who lived under the Samanids during the 10th century.
-By then it’ll be time for a delicious dinner in a Tajik restaurant.
+We will visit the Museum of Antiquities with its 13m-long Sleeping Buddha, then tour the marvelous modern Navruz Palace.
+We will then enjoy a nice city view from the top of the newly built Independence Monument.
+Next, we will visit the Ismail Samani statue.
+This large gold and marble monument commemorates the 1,100th anniversary of the Samanid State, a Golden Age of the Tajik nation when science and arts flourished.
+From there we will walk across to Rudaki Park, dedicated to the great Persian poet Rudaki, who lived under the Samanids during the 10th century.
+We will also visit today the Craft Center and the small musical instruments Museum where we can hear a demonstration.
+Dinner in a nice Tajik restaurant.

 Isakanderkul Tajikistan